-January 28, 2021 - County Counsel provided the Board of Supervisors a redistricting informational presentation at their annual public workshop.
+- January 28, 2021 - County Counsel provided the Board of Supervisors with a redistricting informational presentation at their annual public workshop.

-May 10th, 2021 - County Chief Information Officer submits Op-Ed public outreach letter to all major western and eastern county media outlets.
-Letter provides overview of the redistricting process and invites the general public to participate and where to find more information on this website.
+- May 10th, 2021 - County Chief Information Officer submits Op-Ed public outreach letter to all major western and eastern county media outlets.
+The letter provides an overview of the redistricting process and invites the general public to participate and where to find more information on this website.

 - July 19th, 2021 - Public Workshop and hearing calendar section updated.
 Truckee meeting moved to August 24th date.